Jay Phillips Chair

 Kristen Bruya joined the Minnesota Orchestra as principal bass in February 2015.
 Prior to this, she was the assistant principal bass of the Toronto Symphony Orchestra from 2010 through 2014, and a member of Nashville Symphony Orchestra’s bass section from 2006 to 2010.

-Bruya, a native of Missoula, Montana, received a master of music degree from Rice University’s Shepherd School of Music, where she studied with Tim Pitts and Paul Ellison.
-Earlier she received a bachelor of music from the University of Michigan, where she worked with Stuart Sankey.
+Bruya, a native of Missoula, Montana, received a master of music degree from Rice University’s Shepherd School of Music, where she studied with Tim Pitts and also Paul Ellison.
+She received a bachelor of music from the University of Michigan, where she studied with Stuart Sankey.
 She also studied with Albert Laszlo at the University of Cincinnati College-Conservatory of Music.
 From 2000 to 2004 she was a member of the New World Symphony in Miami Beach, Florida, under the direction of Michael Tilson Thomas.
 As a student, Bruya attended the festivals at Verbier, Tanglewood, Aspen, Music Academy of the West and Interlochen.